Paltoudara/_SINGLE_LINKED_LIST_/README.md

 # ⚙️Member functions
 1) default constructor: this function just creates a list in the default state

-2) constructor with initializer list if the function fails then the list is left in the default state
+2) constructor with initializer list, if the function fails then the list is left in the default state (strong exception guarantee)

-3)
+3) copy constructor is exactly the same as the previous constructor this time other is a single_linked_list argument (strong exception guarantee)

+4)